davidgiga1993/mixing-station-docs/docs/settings/app.md

 ### Global knobs / sliders
 This section configures how the knobs and sliders behave.
 The settings apply to all knobs in the app except sliders in a channel strip, which are configured in the `Channel Strip` tab.

-### DCA Spill
+### {{ abbr('DCA') }} Spill
 Enables a Midas Pro style popgroup functionality.
-When tapping on a channel button of a DCA/group, the assigned channels will be shown in the mixer instead of opening the DCA/group.
+When tapping on a channel button of a DCA/IDCA group, the assigned channels will be shown in the mixer instead of opening the DCA/group.
 To edit an DCA/IDCA while popgroup mode is enabled, **press and hold** the channel button.

 When selecting an IDCA in popgroup mode, the displayed channels do **not** follow the currently selected sends on fader selection.
 Instead the assigned target mix of the IDCA is used.